 Participation in global dialogues with soils, assessment tool, and sustainable food systems communities of practice

-Widely acknowledged that farmers understand much about their soils.
+A presentation made to the FRN working group about scientists’ and farmers’ assessments of soil health.
+It is widely acknowledged that farmers understand much about their soils.
 This ‘local soil knowledge’ ( LSK ) is often expressed in terms different from scientists’ soil knowledge ( SSK).
-Soil knowledge can be distinguished in 3 areas; this helps to move beyond the idea that knowledge is just soil classification or management practices.
-Kosmos ’ what […]
+Soil knowledge can be distinguished in 3 areas; this […]

 Highlights: Soil tool kit pH, POXC and P correlated well with standard lab measures.
 Tool kit measures were able to predict maize yield as well as lab measures.
 Tool kit measured POM was higher after incorporation of L. purpureus residues.
 The tool kit can help guide soil health management in smallholder farmer contexts.
 Abstract Smallholder […]